 Purpose of the Grant Program

-While applicants from all fields are eligible please note that Fulbright Finland especially encourages proposals tackling current and/or global challenges, and applications are sought especially from the following three priority areas:
+While applicants from all fields are eligible please note that the Fulbright Finland Foundation especially encourages proposals tackling current and/or global challenges, and applications are sought especially from the following three priority areas:

 - The Arctic

 The proposal for the visit should include all of the following three goals: